0i0/nonky/README.md

     git clone https://github.com/0i0/nonky.git

-# Open the Xcode project
+# Xcode project

-    build
+Just open the nonky.xcodeproj in Xcode and press the play button

 you might need to change some settings in the info.plist if that happens please let me know and i will update this section